KasperskyLab/Kaspresso/README.md

 ## Storage issue

-Storage issue can be found [hear](https://kasperskylab.github.io/Kaspresso/Issues/Storage_issue/)
+More details can be found [hear](https://kasperskylab.github.io/Kaspresso/Issues/Storage_issue/)

 ## Contribution
 Kaspresso is an open source project, so you are welcome to contribute (see the [Contribution Guidelines](https://github.com/KasperskyLab/Kaspresso/blob/master/CONTRIBUTING.md)).